How to Get Grease Stains Out of Clothes

 How do you get dried grease stains out of clothes?

 Dried grease stains can be treated by sprinkling baking soda or cornstarch over the stain to absorb any leftover oil.
 Let it sit for 30 minutes, brush it off, and then apply dish soap or a stain remover.
-Gently scrub and wash the item in warm or hot water.

 Can you remove a grease stain after drying?